-ightarrow Covernment problem:
+→ Covernment problem:

-Weather extremes create a burden on emergency services (both stretched disaster response and emergency health services in an ongoing way) and funding pressures.
-There is also variable public and global perceptions of how poverty is addressed, compounded by stigma and discrimination, alongside impacts on the quality of life for all in affected environments, a loss of contributing citizens, and child protection and justice system burdens.
+Burden on emergency services (both stretched disaster response and emergency health services in an ongoing way) and funding pressures.
+There is also variable public and global perceptions of how poverty is addressed, compounded by stigma and discrimination, impacts on the quality of life for all in affected environments, a loss of contributing citizens, and child protection and justice system implications.
 These challenges are compounded by the nature of the climate-exposure issue which requires a cross-sectoral response in systems that are typically fragmented.

-→ Provider problem:
+\rightarrow Provider problem:

-Providers are typically unprepared to mitigate risks and are not properly resourced, experiencing increasing needs on the emergency/crisis end of the needs spectrum, poorer outcomes in areas of employment and housing due to increasingly compromised health of clients and provider burnout.
+Unprepared to mitigate risks and not properly resourced, increasing needs on the emergency/crisis end of the needs spectrum, reduction in outcomes in areas of employment and housing due to increasingly compromised health of clients and provider burnout, exacerbated by Covid-19.